Ben

 Ben Maltbie

-Hi!
 I just finished my master's degree at MIT studying EECS and entrepreneurship.
 Before MIT, I worked as a software engineer at Amazon on truck/train routing algorithms and large scale optimization problems for their fleet across North America and Europe.
 I completed my undergrad at Georgetown University where I double majored in computer science and economics.

-In the past year, I've been trying to transition into working as an AI safety researcher.
+In the past year, I've been trying to transition into working full-time as an AI safety researcher.
 My research interests are on societal impacts of AI, behavioral evals (particularly sycophancy and diverse personas), and black-box control.
 My experience so far is largely with multi-turn evals, training reward models, and red-teaming.

 Research